Eric M. Esquivel: Career

 Esquivel has worked as a journalist and critic, writing for such websites as Bleeding Cool, Fox News Latino, Bookmans Entertainment Exchange, and The Tucson Citizen.
-He has worked as a comics writer for publishers including Archie Comics, Boom Studios, DC Comics, Dynamite, Frederator Books, Heavy Metal, IDW, Papercutz, Scholastic, Starburns Industries Press, and Zenescope.
+He has worked as a comics writer for publishers including Archie Comics, Boom Studios, DC Comics, Dynamite, Frederator Books, Heavy Metal, IDW, Papercutz, Scholastic, SBI Press, and Zenescope.

 In 2018, Esquivel began writing Border Town, a magic realist comics series with art by Ramon Villalobos, at the center of a relaunch of DC's Vertigo imprint.
 The series dealt with immigration and Latino identity, for which Esquivel received death threats in advance of its publication.
 The series was well-received by critics, and the first issue went to a second printing after its September 2018 release, to meet retailer demand.

 In December 2018, Esquivel was accused by a woman of subjecting her to ongoing sexual and emotional abuse several years previously; he disputed her account of their interaction.
 His creative collaborators on Border Town (of which four issues had been published) withdrew from the project.
 DC cancelled the unpublished issues, and accepted retailer returns of those that had been published.
 DC also cancelled plans for Esquivel to take over writing their superhero Nightwing series.

 In 2020, Esquivel announced Alternate Empire, a publishing venture with Eddie Berganza, who had been terminated by DC in 2017 following sexual harassment allegations.